 Haynes has already pleaded guilty and is awaiting sentencing, while the alleged mastermind behind the scheme, Robert Williamson, is set to go to trial Aug.
 18 (the trial was twice delayed).
 He is charged with six counts of bribery “for operating a pay-for-plea scheme that garnered favorable treatment for defendants charged with state violations of operating while intoxicated,” one count of conspiracy, one count of Social Security fraud and one count of making false statements to federal agents.
 He pleaded not guilty.

 Before Williamson was indicted Feb.
-28, four others involved in the scheme pleaded guilty.
+28, five others involved in the scheme pleaded guilty.
 Like Haynes, they are awaiting sentencing.
 Read more here.

 The “Raising the Bar” fundraiser is Thursday, May 1, at Acadian Village from 6 to 8 p.m.

 “I am proud and humbled to have the support of former U.S. Attorneys Donald Washington and Mike Skinner,” Stutes says in a prepared release.
 “As former federal prosecutors, Don and Mike understand the importance of public integrity in the criminal justice system.
 I look forward to working together to bring my message of new leadership to the voters of the 15th Judicial District.”